htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 - This version includes all the updates from :ref:`lts-version-history-1002`.

+- This versions changes the semantics of the ``output_destination`` submit command.
+It no longer sends the files named by the ``output`` or ``error`` submit commands to the output destination.
+Submitters may instead specify those locations with URLs directly.
+  :jira:`1365`

 New Features:

 - When HTCondor has root, and is running with cgroups, the cgroup the job is